AALT-Framework/aalt-framework.github.io/index.md

 # AALT - Android Accessibility Learning and Testing Framework
 {: .fs-9 }

-Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
+A framework consisting of trainings, resources, and tools to promote accessibility in native Android applications.
 {: .fs-6 .fw-300 }

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
-[View it on GitHub][Just the Docs repo]{: .btn .fs-5 .mb-4 .mb-md-0 }
+[View it on GitHub][AALT repo]{: .btn .fs-5 .mb-4 .mb-md-0 }

 ---

-{: .warning }
-> This website documents the features of the current `main` branch of the Just the Docs theme.
-See [the CHANGELOG]({% link CHANGELOG.md %}) for a list of releases, new features, and bug fixes.

-Just the Docs is a theme for generating static websites with [Jekyll].
-You can write source files for your web pages using [Markdown], the [Liquid] templating language, and HTML.[^1] Jekyll builds your site by converting all files that have [front matter] to HTML.
-Your [Jekyll configuration] file determines which theme to use, and sets general parameters for your site, such as the URL of its home page.

-Jekyll builds this Just the Docs theme docs website using the theme itself.
-These web pages show how your web pages will look *by default* when you use this theme.
-But you can easily *[customize]* the theme to make them look completely different!
+The AALT Framework aims to assist in teaching and testing accessibility in native Android mobile applications.
+It provides a set of artifacts divided into three categories: learning, resources, and tools.
+Through pragmatic solutions, such as the adoption of established tools and prioritizing accessibility issues and UI elements, the AALT Framework seeks to actively engage developers in the development process of accessible native Android applications.

-Browse the docs to learn more about how to use this theme.
+Browse the docs to learn more about how to use this framework.

 ## Getting started